Christopher A. Pissarides: Career

-Pissarides is Regius Professor of Economics at the London School of Economics, where he has been since 1976.
+Pissarides is Regius Professor of Economics at the London School of Economics, where he has taught since 1976.
 He is chairman of the Centre for Macroeconomics, which deploys economists from the University of Cambridge, the London School of Economics, the University College London, the Bank of England, and the National Institute of Economic and Social Research.

 He has held a lectureship at the University of Southampton (1974–76), and visiting professorships at Harvard University (1979–80) and the University of California, Berkeley (1990–91).

 He served as the chairman of the National Economy Council of the Republic of Cyprus during the country's financial crisis in 2012, and resigned to focus on his academic work at the end of 2014.

-In 2018, in collaboration with Naomi Climer and Anna Thomas, he set up the Institute for the Future of Work, a London-based research and development institute exploring how new technologies are transforming work and working lives.
+In 2018, in collaboration with Naomi Climer and Anna Thomas, he founded the Institute for the Future of Work, a London-based research and development institute exploring how new technologies transform work and working lives.

-In February 2020, Greek prime minister Kyriakos Mitsotakis picked Pissarides to chair a committee tasked with drafting a long-term growth strategy for the country.
-From September 2020 he is chairman of the economic council of EuroAfrica Interconnector.
+In February 2020, Greek prime minister Kyriakos Mitsotakis appointed Pissarides to the chairmanship of a committee tasked with drafting a long-term growth strategy for the country.
+Since September 2020 he has been chairman of the economic council of EuroAfrica Interconnector.

-In June 2021, it was announced that he would lead a review into the future of work and wellbeing, a three-year collaboration between the Institute for the Future of Work, Imperial College London and Warwick Business School, funded by a £1.8 million grant from the Nuffield Foundation.
+In June 2021, it was announced that he would lead a review into the future of work and wellbeing, a three-year collaboration between the Institute for the Future of Work, Imperial College London, and Warwick Business School, funded by a £1.8 million grant from the Nuffield Foundation.
 The Pissarides Review into the Future of Work and Wellbeing was launched in March 2022.

 Academic contributions

-Pissarides is mostly known for his contributions to the search and matching theory for studying the interactions between the labour market and the macro economy.
-He helped develop the concept of the matching function (explaining the flows from unemployment to employment at a given moment of time), and pioneered the empirical work on its estimation.
-Pissarides has also done research on structural change and growth.

-One of his most well-known papers is "Job Creation and Job Destruction in the Theory of Unemployment" (with Dale Mortensen), published in the Review of Economic Studies in 1994.
-The paper was built on the previous individual contributions that both authors had made over the previous two decades.
+One of Pissarides' papers, "Job Creation and Job Destruction in the Theory of Unemployment" (with Dale Mortensen), was published in the Review of Economic Studies in 1994.
+He has also written the book Equilibrium Unemployment Theory, a study of the macroeconomics of unemployment.

-The Mortensen–Pissarides model that resulted from the paper has been exceptionally influential in modern macroeconomics.
-In one or another of its extensions or variations, it is now part of the core of most graduate economics curricula throughout the world.

-Pissarides's book Equilibrium Unemployment Theory, a standard reference in the literature of the macroeconomics of unemployment, is now in its second edition and was revised after his joint work with Mortensen resulted in the analysis of both endogenous job creation and destruction.